BigDataArjun/DataCleaningProject/README.md

 ## Processed data outputs

+### Codebook
-The codebook.md file describes the data structure of the processed data files found in the './data' subdirectory:
+The **codebook.md** file describes the data structure of the processed data files found in the './data' subdirectory:

 ### Subset processed data files:
 * accData.csv